-Two women in colonial America are brought together out of the strife that haunts us still.
-Then racism and greed, from the beginnings of Democracy to the present day, give us the story of a twelve year old trafficked Cambodian girl.
-Then, finally, the lives of four strangers come together as their house divided falls.
+Three women in colonial America are brought together out of the strife that haunts us still.
+In Volume Two we hear the story of a twelve year old trafficked Cambodian girl.
+Then, in the final volume four strangers come together as their house divided shatters and falls.

-Jean Clement, eremite, trapper, convicted poacher, hunter, runaway, seeking freedom and wealth and a glimpse of the new world, had been put aboard the Normand merchant ship, Oiseau de Mer, setting sail from the port city of La Rochelle, mid-coast on the Bay of Biscay, destined for Quebec City and making landfall fifty-seven days later on the north eastern shores of North America.
+Jean Clement, eremite, trapper, convicted poacher, hunter, runaway, seeking freedom and wealth and a glimpse of the new world, had been put aboard the Normand merchant ship, Oiseau de Mer, setting sail from the port city of La Rochelle, mid-coast on the Bay of Biscay, destined for Quebec City.
+They made landfall fifty-seven days later on the north eastern shores of North America.
 He was to repay his debt to society by working off his indenture to Louis Buade de Frontenac, recently appointed Governor of New France.
-Waiting for the right moment to escape, Jean Clement slipped overboard when anchored in the lee of Port Royal, where they had sought refuge to avoid a raging storm in the Atlantic, and disappeared into the primal mists of the great forests of New France, so dark and lush under its towering canopies of copious green.
+Waiting for the right moment to escape, Jean Clement slipped overboard while anchored in the lee of Port Royal, where they had sought refuge to avoid a raging storm in the Atlantic.
+He disappeared then into the primal mists of the great forests of the New World, dark and lush under its towering canopies of green.

 Nebulous as phantoms and specters and soft in the pale light they made not a sound, but just as they were not, then suddenly they were.
-Feathered and beaded, with painted faces and shaved heads and topknots, bare chested and necklaced, from eyes dark as mined coal, they watched to see what he would do.
-Quick witted and sensing the precariousness of his position, he took some good thick pelts from his sled and laid them out in front of him on the ground and made a gesture of friendship in offering up these gifts to the native people.
+Feathered and beaded, with painted faces and shaved heads sporting topknots, bare chested and necklaced, from eyes dark as mined coal, they watched to see what he would do.
+Quick-witted and sensing the precariousness of his position, he took some good thick pelts from his crude sled made of birch limbs and laid them out in front of him, making a gesture of friendship in offering up these gifts to the native people.
 Knowing he meant only to save his own life, but admiring the pelts, they took the gifts and also a few more and disappeared back into the forest.
 They were there, then as soon as he looked away for the briefest of seconds they were gone.
 After, he’d had to count the skins again to confirm he wasn’t dreaming.

 For some people, money did grow on trees.
 One person in particular.
 Every year it would bud on limbs that brushed outside his bedroom window hard against the pane—a tree his father had planted years before.
 Budding red, blue, and green folds eased and released, opening to the morning light until fluttering lightly to the ground, crisp new bills littering the yard where a young Michael Bane picked them up every day on his way out the door.
 He would stoop and grab and stuff his pockets full, then be on his way, and on good days when he had time, he’d get the broom out and sweep the money into great piles to scoop and fill and tie in bulging plastic bags he kept in the garage.
 Then he’d stash them in the basement or the attic and wherever else he could find—later on, like in savings banks or the stock market.
 There were other places, eventually—offshore accounts.
 If the wind blew and some got away then so what, it didn’t matter, he had more than enough, more than he could possibly spend in a lifetime, no matter how much he lost or spent.
 It was a tree, the leaves and the windfall perennial, he felt so lucky, and he was.